After you’ve decided to buy precious metals, the question now on your mind is “Should I buy gold or silver?” Which metal

-With the gold to silver ratio currently just above 80, silver is clearly the better buy today.
+With the gold to silver ratio currently just below 80, silver is clearly the better buy today.

 Gold vs Silver Winner: Silver (Silver clearly has more upside potential.
 Regardless of whether that is measured against inflation adjusted previous highs or against gold with the gold to silver ratio).